 Most shared universes, particularly of the superhero variety, tend to use Comic-Book Time, but there was one notable aversion to this trope with the Wildstorm universe, which (more or less) appeared to progress in real time.
 At least ever since Jenny Sparks died on panel at the end of the 20th century, which occurred at the end of 1999 in both real life and the WSU.
 Her successor, Jenny Quantum, was a baby one year later, was 3 years old in 2003, etc. until 2007 when 7 year old Jenny artificially aged herself to a teenager.
 But during those 7 years, and most likely after though we couldn't use Jenny as a gauge anymore, the universe as a whole advanced in real time.
 Most of the Wildstorm universe also followed real time, with references to Wild CATS being formed in the 90s, for example.
-The only possible exception might be Gen 13, whose members remained college-aged from their first appearance till the Worldstorm soft reboot in 2007.
+The only possible exception might be Gen 13, whose members remained college-aged from their first appearance in 1994 til the Worldstorm soft reboot in 2007.

 In W.I.T.C.H., none of the characters (save for Will's brother, who started as newborn, then became a toddler) ever aged - the main team were still in 8th-9th grade after the comic had run for over a decade.
 Especially odd because we see them celebrating seasonal holidays on several occasions, implying at least some years have passed.